cccu-uk/U10130_FCP_Practicals/content/MotorController/MotorController.md

 Lines 11 and 12, variables `bool movedRight = false;` and `bool movedLeft = false;` respectively, are used to stop the motor turning continuously.

 Lines 13-15 include some more variables that will be used to calculate RPM.
 Speciifcally, line 13 contains rpm (to store the calculated rounds per minute), line 14 contains PWM (which stores the percentage of the total voltage used in the modulation), and line 15 contains lnOhm: this will be used to store the natural logarithm of the resistance value.
-You will need to enter the resistance manually every time you change its value.
+You will need to enter this resistance value in the code manually every time you change the value on the resistor.

-The script should now look like the below:
+The script should now look like this:

 ```C++
 #define en 10